Injury Fund

 Medical and Dental claims must be submitted with the following:

-• Original medical receipts or original dental receipts with a breakdown of the treatment expenses
+• Original medical receipts or original dental receipts with a breakdown of the treatment expenses.

 Loss of Wages

-• Your last 4 payslips
+• Your last 4 payslips prior to injury

 • A medical certificate from a medical doctor confirming the full timeframe that you were unfit to work and the date you returned to work